The most unusual culinary specialities in the world

 Stomach in heels?
-We've found you the most unusual culinary specialities from all over the world!
+We've found the most unusual culinary specialities from all over the world for you!
 From grilled guinea pig to snake soup, all these dishes will surprise you but, believe it or not, they are real traditional recipes!
-So, are you ready to try it?
+So, are you ready to give it a try?

 The casu marzu

 In Sardinian, casu marzu means "rotten cheese"...
 Very tempting, isn't it?
 This cheese, derived from pecorino sardo, is brought to a higher level of fermentation and infested by the larvae of the "cheese fly".
 Prohibited for sale, it nevertheless remains a very popular Sardinian specialty that is found among all fine gourmets.
 Be careful, to enjoy it, it is advisable to protect your eyes: larvae can jump up to 15 cm outside!

 If the guinea pig is a pet in Europe, it is not a pet at all in Peru, as illustrated by the famous Inca saying: "Raise guinea pigs and eat your fill".
 Indeed, Peruvians see it as an animal for everyday consumption in the same way as a cow or a pig.
 Fried or stewed, guinea pigs are often served on special occasions such as weddings or baptisms